-Is the power cord plugged into a grounded 3 prong outlet?
+Is the power cord plugged in or power connected?

 Is the indicator on the Cycle Control knob properly lined up with a cycle?
 Turn the Cycle Control knob to the right slightly and pull to start.

 Are the water inlet valve screens clogged?